joblas/cloud_resume/README.md

 - Add this token as a secret named `_FIREBASE_TOKEN` to your Google Cloud Build trigger.

 Now, every time you push to your repository, Google Cloud Build will redeploy your site.

-That's it!
-This is a high-level guide to running the Cloud Resume Challenge with Firebase and Google Cloud.
-Please note that you might need to adapt these instructions to fit the specifics of your project.